Where is “Jewish?”

 b) I want to show people that yes, we do have that here in Connecticut.
 (Maybe.)

 One thing we barely have here in Connecticut is traditional “Jewish” or “Jewish Deli” food.
-Sure, we have a bunch of “NY Delis” here and there, but my experience with the “best” – Rein’s in Vernon, left me feeling more like I was at a decent sandwich shop in Vernon, Connecticut rother than in a traditional NY Jewish deli in 1950.
+Sure, we have a bunch of “NY Delis” here and there, but not too many old school tradition Jewish deli delis.

-I wanted the latter, especially after watching the rather entertaining “Deli Man” documentary.
+And that’s what I want, especially after watching the rather entertaining “Deli Man” documentary.
 (I often find random documentaries to watch.
 It’s what I do.)

 Fortunately, I live in West Hartford.
 My town has one of, if not the highest Jewish populations in the state.
 We have all levels of Jewishness here, from the kind that wear long black overcoats and black hats while walking to the temple on Saturdays to the kind who only knows what a driedel is.